Raymond Chandler: Later life and death

-In 2010, Chandler historian Loren Latker, with the assistance of attorney Aissa Wayne (daughter of John Wayne), brought a petition to disinter Cissy's remains and reinter them with Chandler in Mount Hope.
+In 2010, Chandler scholar Loren Latker brought a petition to disinter Cissy's remains and reinter them with Chandler in Mount Hope.
 After a hearing in September 2010 in San Diego Superior Court, Judge Richard S. Whitney entered an order granting Latker's request.

 On February 14, 2011, Cissy's ashes were conveyed from Cypress View to Mount Hope and interred under a new grave marker above Chandler's, as they had wished.
 About 100 people attended the ceremony, which included readings by the Rev. Randal Gardner, Powers Boothe, Judith Freeman and Aissa Wayne.
 The shared gravestone reads, "Dead men are heavier than broken hearts", a quotation from The Big Sleep.
 Chandler's original gravestone, placed by Jean Fracasse and her children, is still at the head of his grave; the new one is at the foot.

 Views on pulp fiction

-In his introduction to Trouble Is My Business (1950), a collection of many of his short stories, Chandler provided insight on the formula for the detective story and how the pulp magazines differed from previous detective stories:

-The emotional basis of the standard detective story was and had always been that murder will out and justice will be done.
-Its technical basis was the relative insignificance of everything except the final denouement.
-What led up to that was more or less passage work.
-The denouement would justify everything.
-The technical basis of the Black Mask type of story on the other hand was that the scene outranked the plot, in the sense that a good plot was one which made good scenes.
-The ideal mystery was one you would read if the end was missing.
-We who tried to write it had the same point of view as the film makers.
-When I first went to Hollywood a very intelligent producer told me that you couldn't make a successful motion picture from a mystery story, because the whole point was a disclosure that took a few seconds of screen time while the audience was reaching for its hat.
-He was wrong, but only because he was thinking of the wrong kind of mystery.